Facebook is like a Cocktail Party – Stop talking about yourself all the time.

 For the love of God, please BE POSITIVE!

 No one likes a complainer.
-While the hardships in your life are certainly worthy of attention, Facebook is not the place for a litany of woes.
+While the hardships in your life are undoubtedly worthy of attention, Facebook is not the place for a litany of woes.
 Folks visit social media for diversion and escape, so use your social media presence to make people smile, laugh, and think.
 Stimulate your audience intellectually or crack them up with jokes—but don’t bring them down with your problems.
-And never use your status updates to trash-talk or call people out–you end up looking worse than the person upon whom you’re throwing shade.
+And never use your status updates to trash-talk or call people out–you end up looking worse than the person you’re throwing shade.

 Please be humble

-The golden rule is show and don’t tell when it comes to badassery (is that one word or two?); You can think like a badass; you can know you’re a badass—don’t announce it.
-Instead, allow this badassery to show through your videos, photos, writing.
+The golden rule is show and doesn’t tell when it comes to badassery (is that one word or two?); You can think like a badass; you can know you’re a badass—don’t announce it.
+Instead, allow this badassery to show through your videos, photos, and writing.
 Let your audience judge for themselves.
 If you are, in fact, a badass, others will see this badassery, and they will announce it on your behalf.
 A simple” “thank you” is always the proper response when this occurs.
 In the meantime, promote the folks you admire.
 Few things are more attractive than someone who exhibits an appreciation for others.

 Apply these lessons and watch your internetting achieve much excellent.